Practitioner Guide

 The annual compliance cycle

 Two.
 Submit the annual CBAM declaration.
-By 31 May of the year following import, the declarant files a declaration through the Registry.
+By 30 September of the year following import, the declarant files a declaration through the Registry.
 This is the formal statement of the total embedded emissions for the previous calendar year, broken down by commodity.
-For imports during 2026, the declaration is due 31 May 2027.
+For imports during 2026, the declaration is due 30 September 2027.
+The deadline was 31 May in the original CBAM Regulation, and was extended to 30 September by Regulation (EU) 2025/2083 to give declarants more time to verify supplier emissions data and acquire certificates.

 Four.
 Buy back surplus certificates if needed.
 If a declarant ends the year holding more certificates than they needed, Article 25 of the CBAM Regulation lets them sell back up to one-third of the certificates purchased during the prior year.
 The buyback happens at the current EU ETS price, not the price originally paid.
 So a declarant who overbought and then sees the EU ETS price fall will recover less than they paid.
 That price risk is the cost of flexibility.